|College:||Pittsburg State '93|

 The 2013 season would see the Lions get back to their winning ways after struggling in 2012 (16-35) as they would finish the year with a 26-24 overall record giving Southern their second winning season in three years.
 The Lions would get off to an 11-4 start to the year, their best start since 2001, picking up Gray's 100th win at Southern in the process in a 10-9 win over Illinois-Springfield on March 3, 2013.
-Finishing 10th in the MIAA, the Lions would defeat three ranked teams over the course of the year beating 2013 Division II Softball College World Series participant Central Oklahoma 11-3 in five innings, and NCAA Tournament qualifiers Fort Hays State 9-8 and Winona State 1-0.
+Finishing 10th in the MIAA, the Lions would defeat three ranked teams over the course of the year beating 2013 Division II Softball National Champion Central Oklahoma 11-3 in five innings, and NCAA Tournament qualifiers Fort Hays State 9-8 and Winona State 1-0.
 Junior rightfielder Shelby Romines would earn second-team all-MIAA honors after leading the team in batting average, hits, RBI's, total bases, slugging percentage and on-base percentage.
 Sophomore second baseman Brooke Swadley and freshman center fielder Alana Hester would earn honorable mention honors.

 Gray, a 1993 graduate of Pittsburg State, spent six years as an assistant and later associate head coach at Kennesaw State University in Kennesaw, Georgia where he was the chief hitting instructor and recruiting coordinator.
 While an assistant, Gray helped move the team from Division II to Division I status in 2006.